Oziel (footballer)

-Oziel França da Silva (born 10 August 1984), known as just Oziel, is a Brazilian footballer who plays for Duque de Caxias.
+Oziel França da Silva (born 10 August 1984), known as just Oziel, is a Brazilian footballer who plays as a right-back for Duque de Caxias.

 Oziel played for Ceará in the 2010 Campeonato Brasileiro Série A. He is best-known for his spell at Guarani FC, where he helped the club reach the 2012 Campeonato Paulista final for the first time in 24 years.